Sunday, August 3, 2025

 For starters, here are couple of historical "issues," based on what we know about "Chief of War" to date:

-First, the By choosing the war chief Ka'iana (played by Jason Momoa) as the series' hero and main character, Momoa and his series co-writer Thomas Pa'a Sibbett have turned history upside down.
+First, by choosing the war chief Ka'iana (played by Jason Momoa) as the series' hero and main character, Momoa and his series co-writer Thomas Pa'a Sibbett have turned history upside down.
 Ka'iana did not lead the fight to unify the Islands; Kamehameha did.
 Ka'iana was an instrumental ally of Kamehameha's, but ultimately a disloyal one.
 Ka'iana's story is a sidebar to the much grander story of Kamehameha's struggle to first unify the island of his birth, Hawai'i Island (the Big Island), and then extend his rule to the rest of the Hawaiian archipelago.

 Second, Apple TV+ initially teased "Chief of War" as the story of a "bloody campaign" to unify the Hawaiian Islands in the face of an "imminent threat of colonization."
 "Chief of War's" publicists rephrased the Islands' peril as an undefined "existential threat."
 But the "colonization" angle stuck and has become widespread on the internet.
 A Google search for "Chief of War colonization" quickly turns up more than a dozen such characterizations of the series' storyline.